julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

     except ConnectionError():
         raise 'Error during the connection'

-## ETL Processing - Transformation Step
+## ETL Processing - Transformation Stage

 ### Step 3: Data Transformation and Modeling

 Perform any necessary data transformation using pandas or polars (depending on your choice).
 This might include cleaning, filtering, aggregating, or any other manipulation required to prepare the data for MongoDB insertion.

     def transforming_data(data):

     """
         Transformation of the data from tabular to document format
     :param data: dict with the tabular data